Collective effects of neighbouring melting ice objects: Numerical setup

 To account for the maximum in density that fresh water displays at $T_\text{max} = \unit{4}{\celsius}$ we consider a non-linear equation of state \citep{Gebhart1977}, relating density $\rho$ and temperature $T$,

 where $\rho_0$ is a reference density and $\beta = \unit{9.3\times 10^{-6}}{\kelvin^{-q}}$ is the generalised thermal expansion coefficient with exponent $q=1.895$.
-To model the phase change we consider the phase-field method \citep{Favier2019, Liu2021}, where a scalar field $\phi$ that transitions smoothly from $0$ in the liquid to $1$ in the solid is evolved in time and space.
+The effect of the density anomaly will be weak, as the ambient temperature remains sufficiently larger than $T_\text{max}$ throughout the whole evolution.
+To model the phase change we consider the phase-field method (based on \citet{Yang2024, Favier2019, Liu2021}), where a scalar field $\phi$ that transitions smoothly from $0$ in the liquid to $1$ in the solid is evolved in time and space.
 The position of the interface is then defined implicitly where $\phi = 0.5$.
-Hence, the equations to solve correspond to the incompressible Navier\textendash{}Stokes equations within the generalised Boussinesq approximation, and an equation for $\phi$.
+Hence, the equations to solve correspond to the incompressible Navier\textendash{}Stokes equations within the generalised Boussinesq approximation, and advection-diffusion equation for the temperature, and an equation for $\phi$.
 These read, in non-dimensional form,